|(a) Minimum eligibility requirements for promotor(a)

 any required information or has knowingly presented false or misleading

 information in the application process;

-§146.7 of this title (relating to Professional and Ethical Standards);
+of this chapter (relating to Professional and Ethical Standards);

 (D) has been convicted of a felony or misdemeanor directly

 related to the duties and responsibilities of a promotor(a) or community

 health worker or instructor as set out in §146.8 of this chapter

 (E) has developed an incapacity, which in accordance